exasol/pyexasol/doc/developer_guide.rst

 .. attention::

-   As a Docker container with a test databases needs to be started for the integration tests, it may take a bit before the tests themselves start executing.
+   As a Docker container with a test database needs to be started for the integration tests, it may take a bit before the tests themselves start executing.
 After the tests have been run, the database will be shut down again.

    If you are running Docker inside of a VM and are running the integration tests with `ssl.CERT_REQUIRED`, inside your VM map the `exasol-test-database` to the associated IP address.
    This mapping is required due to how the certificate was created & for hostname resolution.